byronka/minum/docs/getting_started/getting_started_part_4.md

 Getting Started, Part 4
 =======================

-This document is the third part of the getting started tutorial, after [part 3](getting_started_part_3.md).
+This document is the fourth and final part of the getting started tutorial, after [part 3](getting_started_part_3.md).

 We are going to incorporate templating, database, and more sophisticated